 During fiscal 2024, we sold our Finlandia vodka business, which resulted in a pre-tax gain of \$92 million, and entered into a related transition services agreement (TSA) for this business.
-This adjustment removes the (a) transaction costs related to the divestiture. (b) operating activity for the non-comparable period, which is activity in the first and second quarters of fiscal 2024, and (c) net sales, cost of sales, and operating expenses recognized pursuant to the TSA related to distribution services in certain markets,
+This adjustment removes the (a) transaction costs related to the divestiture. (b) operating activity for the non-comparable period, which is activity in the first quarter of fiscal 2024, and (c) net sales, cost of sales, and operating expenses\ recognized pursuant to the TSA related to distribution services in certain markets.

 During fiscal 2024, we sold the Sonoma-Cutrer wine business in exchange for an ownership percentage of 21.4% in The Duckhorn Portfolio Inc. (Duckhorn) along with \$50 million cash and entered into a related TSA for this business.
 This transaction resulted in a pre-tax gain of \$175 million.
-This adjustment removes the (a) transaction costs related to the divestiture. (b) operating activity for the non-comparable period, which is activity in the first and second guarters of fiscal 2024, and (c) net sales, cost of sales, cost of sales. recognized pursuant to the TSA related to distribution services in certain markets.
+This adjustment removes the (a) transaction costs related to the divestiture. (b) operating activity for the non-comparable period, which is activity in the first quarter of fiscal 2024, and (c) net sales, cost of sales, and operating expenses\ recognized pursuant to the TSA related to distribution services in certain markets.

-During the second quarter of fiscal 2024, we recognized a gain of \$7 million on the sale of certain fixed assets.
-During the first quarter of fiscal 2025, we recognized a gain of \$12 million on the sale of the Alabama cooperage.
-This adjustment removes the gains from our other expense (income), net and operating income.
+During the first guarter of fiscal 2025, we recognized a gain of \$13 million on the sale of the Alabama cooperage.
+This adjustment removes this gain from our other expense (income), net and operating income.